 - Varicose vein treatment is painful and has a long recovery period – Historically this was true, as treatment involved surgery under general anesthesia with long incisions needed to strip the leg of the diseased veins, but this is no longer true.
 Today’s treatments are often done as outpatient procedures under a local anesthesia with minimal incisions.
 Normal life activities can be resumed almost immediately.

 Vein Disease is Treatable

-Don’t be put off by what you may have heard of or read in the past; vein disease can be easily treated.
+Don’t be put off by the myths about vein diseases you may have heard of or read in the past; vein disease can be easily treated.
 There is no need to suffer from embarrassment over unsightly varicose and spider veins or to deal with the pain and heaviness attributed to varicose veins, nor should you have to worry about your vein’s diseases being a symptom of a more serious medical condition.
 Ease your mind and make an appointment today.
 You’ll be glad you did!